player-two/brackets-vim/README.md

 To encourage and facilitate the use of the vim file commands, the tab autocomplete feature has been replicated.
 Press the tab key after typing a partial path to search for a file or directory matching the command argument.
 The following syntaxes are supported:

 :e [path relative to project root]
 :e ./[path relative to open file]
+:e ../[path relative to open file]

 The first character of the path should not be a slash (/).